SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 From Bad to Worse

-If symptoms remain untreated your cold or flu will go from bad to worse.
-The congestion in your chest and hours of coughing brings on bronchitis.
+If symptoms remain untreated, your cold or flu will go from bad to worse.
+The congestion in your chest and hours of coughing bring on bronchitis.
 The associated wheezing and shortness of breath will extend the time off your feet.

 Treat the symptoms before things get worse.